simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 NextDNS's **cloud-based infrastructure** ensures constant updates, **scalability**, and **expert analysis**, setting it apart from self-hosted DNS filtering solutions.
 This means that whether you're browsing the internet on your computer or mobile device, NextDNS consistently provides reliable and up-to-date protection.

-Additionally, its ability to provide **detailed insights and analytics** empowers users with valuable information about their internet usage patterns.
+Also, its ability to provide **detailed insights and analytics** helps users with valuable information about their internet usage patterns.
 Parents can review the analytics to understand their children's online activities better and identify any potential areas of concern.

 So, if you're seeking a reliable and user-friendly DNS blocking service, give [**NextDNS**](https://nextdns.io/?from=jyfq92sk) a try and experience the enhanced security and control it brings to your online journey.
 ______

 ## **Affiliate Disclosure**

-As an affiliate of NextDNS, I want to disclose that I did not receive any payment or compensation for writing this article.
+As an affiliate of NextDNS, I want to disclose that I didn't receive any payment or compensation for writing this article.
 No money exchanged hands between NextDNS and me for creating this content.
 The opinions expressed in this article are entirely my own, and I genuinely believe that NextDNS serves an essential purpose in providing robust DNS filtering services These days .
 ______

 ## References